pandoc-ext/diagram/README.md

 The filter modifies the internal document representation; it can be used with many publishing systems that are based on pandoc.

+Please make sure to read the section on [security](#security) if you are going to use this filter with third-party input documents.

 ### Plain pandoc

 Pass the filter to pandoc via the `--lua-filter` (or `-L`) command